halide/Halide/python_bindings/README.md

 By Connelly Barnes, 2012-2013.

-These allow you to write Halide code in python.
-This code has currently only been tested on Mac OS, against a Halide source build, and are experimental.
+This library allows you to write Halide code in Python.
+The library has currently only been tested on Mac OS, against a Halide source build, and is experimental.
 Currently the library does not install into the system package directory.

 Installation